Klumz/comp130-journal/README.md

 Different types of experimental sensors have been created and proposed to capture emotional states, an example being the **Emotion Mouse** [2].
 This device in particular gathers emotional information through touch, which it then reacts to by adapting to the user's emotions to create a better work environment, ultimately aiming to improve user productivity.
 Another one is the **eyePHONE**, an experimental device that allows users to initiate phone calls by holding eye contact to their eyePHONE, and assuming the receiver agrees to the initiation, they accept it by also looking at their eyePHONE, facilitating the use of basic social norms for initiating conversations [3].
 Additionally, this device conveys non-verbal availability, as opposed to phone calls, subtly explaining if the caller is currently busy or not.
 Such systems and technologies can be implemented for, for instance, disabled individuals.
 While merely experiments, they can be further developed and improved in order to provide ease of accessibility not only for disabled individuals, but potentially for the business side of the industry as well, where user productivity is emphasised.

 ## Conclusion
 Blue Eyes technology involves creating systems and devices that work either in business (such as the Emotion Mouse) situations, or primarily to enable ease of access for impaired individuals of varying kinds (such as the eyePHONE).
-Further research and development are required for this specific field, however has major potential if both existing and new gadgets are programmed, improved and implemented respectfully.
+Further research and development are required for this specific field, however has major potential if both existing and new gadgets are programmed, improved and implemented respectfully, as shown in this pape, mainly focusing on the removal of heavy [image noise](https://en.wikipedia.org/wiki/Image_noise) from images for Blue Eyes technology.
+[6]

 ## Sources: